Pre-Columbian Mexico: Nahuatl language

 Because the Mexica spoke Nahuatl (the most common language at the time of Spanish arrival) their terms and names were widespread as descriptors of cities, regions, valleys, rivers, mountains, and many cultural objects.
-The Tlaxcala allies of the Spanish also spoke Nahuatl and they accompanied the Spanish in the conquest of much of what would become New Spain.
-As a result, Nahuatl names were used as geographic identifiers as far away as Guatemala and Sonora (e.g. "Utatlán" was Q’umarka’aj, becoming modern Santa Cruz de Quiché; "Guatemala" comes from Iximché, the capital of the kaqchiles) and Suchitlán in the northern state of Coahuila on the southern Texas border.
-Numerous words from the Nahuatl language have been borrowed both by standard Spanish and Mexican Spanish.
+The Tlaxcaltec allies of the Spanish also spoke Nahuatl and they accompanied the Spanish in the conquest of much of what would become New Spain.
+As a result, Nahuatl names were used as geographic identifiers as far away as Guatemala and Sonora (e.g. Qʼumarkaj was known by its Nahuatl name Utatlan; "Guatemala" comes from Quauhtemallan, the Nahuatl name for Iximche, the capital of the Kaqchikel people) and Suchitlán in the northern state of Coahuila on the southern Texas border.

+Numerous words from the Nahuatl language, referred to as Nahuatlismos, have been borrowed both by standard Spanish and Mexican Spanish.
+English and other languages have borrowed a number of words indirectly from Nahuatl through Spanish such as "avocado", "chili", "tomato", "chocolate", and "coyote".

 Today, approximately 1.5 million indigenous Nahua people continue to speak the Nahuatl language.
 Recent years have seen a resurgence of interest in learning Nahuatl by Spanish-speaking and English-speaking Mexicans at-large.

-English and other languages have borrowed a number of words indirectly from Nahuatl through Spanish such as "avocado", "chili", "tomato", "chocolate", and "coyote".